ibexa/documentation-developer/docs/guide/http_cache.md

 !!! enterprise

-    ### Setting Time-To-Live value for Landing Page blocks
+    ### Setting Time-To-Live value for Page blocks

-    Landing Page blocks are rendered using Edge Site Include which means you can set different TTL values for each Landing Page block type.
+    Page blocks are rendered using Edge Site Include which means you can set different TTL values for each Page block type.
     The TTL setting is available in the configuration under a `ttl` key.
 The value has to be set in seconds:

     ``` yaml